rschristopher/ischristtrue.com/src/modern-views/millennialism.md

  such that in the year 1260 the Christian age would end and a utopian era would arrive.
-While condemned by the church this view influenced and continues to influence modern culture, e.g., we see this clearly in the modern new age movement and the so-called
- [Age of Aquarius](https://en.wikipedia.org/wiki/Age_of_Aquarius).
+While condemned by the church this view influenced and continues to influence modern culture, e.g., we see this clearly in the modern new age movement, such as the so-called [Age of Aquarius](https://en.wikipedia.org/wiki/Age_of_Aquarius).
 However, the most prevalent form of millennialism arose in the 19th century, both from the [Bible Student movement](https://en.wikipedia.org/wiki/Bible_Student_movement),